rs/rest-layer/README.md

 ]
 ```

 Notice the added `_etag` field.
-This is to let you get etags of multiple items without having to `GET` each one of them throught individual requests.
+This is to let you get etags of multiple items without having to `GET` each one of them through individual requests.

 Now, let's get user's information for each posts in a single request: